 In 1998 Doug left the Department of Fish and Wildlife to run the State Legislature, his first campaign for elected office.

-After winning his election, Doug has gone on to serve with distinction as our State Representative standing up for the taxpayers, the people who provide jobs, and for protecting our environment.
+After winning his election, Doug has gone on to serve with distinction as our State Representative and now as our State Senator standing up for the taxpayers, the people who provide jobs, and for protecting our environment.